bbrownekianda/docs/content/docs/getting-started/create-first-process/plan-your-process/rules.md

 ## Rules list ##

-A full list of rules is available in the table below.
+This table contains a full list of the available predefined rules.

 ***Rules by category and title***